ciodar/deep-labs/lab1/README.md

 |    56    |    No    |    835K    |   0.839   |

 ### Exercise 2.2 - Object Localization
+We fully-convolutionalized the ResNet model and trained it on MNIST dataset.
+We show that this model can effectively object localization, even if it was trained only for classification.

 ![MNIST object localization](./assets/mnist_localization.png)

 ### Exercise 2.3 - Class Activation Maps
+We implemented Class Activation Maps (CAM) for ResNet model.
+We show that the Class Activation Maps are able to highlight the most important regions of the image for the classification task.

 ![Class Activation Maps Example](./assets/cam_example.png)